PgBiel/elembic/src/element.typ

         ordered-eids.push(elem-data.eid)
       }

-      if ("version" not in elem-data or elem-data.version <= 1) and ("default-data" not in elem-data or "selects" not in elem-data) {
+      if ("version" not in elem-data or elem-data.version <= 1) and ("default-data" not in elem-data or "selects" not in elem-data.default-data) {
         old-elements.insert(elem-data.eid, true)
       }
     }